DragonSpit/HPCsharp/README.md

 To get the maximum performance make sure to target x64 processor architecture for the Release build in VisualStudio, increasing performance by as much as 50%.

-**_Version 3.3.4_** Just Released!
+**_Version 3.3.5_** Just Released!
 Give it a shot.
-- Improved performance of MSD Radix Sort for long arrays by 5-10%
+- Improved performance of MSD Radix Sort for long arrays by 5-10%, and double arrays > 10%
 - Fixed a bug with .Sum() SSE and multi-core implementation for int and uint arrays
 - Fixed inner recursive function of MSD Radix Sort calling the wrong function when recursing